 You may have also seen thread measured as No. 50/2 or No. 30/3.
 This type of measurement is describing two different characteristics.
 The first number is meant to convey the thickness/heaviness via the Number Standard.
 The second value describes the number of plies (strands of yarn) used to create the thread.
 For instance, No. 50/2 means Number 50 thread composed of 3 plies.
 Again, this isn’t an exact science.
 Some companies may use Denier weight or Tex weight in place of the Number Standard.

 Now that you know how the thread is weighed, let’s talk about how its strength is determined.
 There are 4 common methods of testing strength:

 Tensile Strength: This is determined by how much force (in grams or kg) is needed to break the thread.
 A higher tensile strength would indicate a stronger thread because more weight is needed to break it.

 Tenacity: This is determined by the maximum tensile force divided by linear density (say what?).
 The takeaway here is that you want the thread tenacity to match the fabric strength or slightly weaker.
 The exception is performance products.
 The thread should always be just as strong or stronger than the fabric.

-Loop Strength: This is tested by looping a thread strand though a loop of the same thread and breaking it.
-This measurement indicates the brittleness of thread and overall stitch strength.
+Loop Strength: This is tested by looping a thread strand through a loop of the same thread and breaking it.
+This measurement indicates the brittleness of the thread and overall stitch strength.

 Knot Strength: This term indicated how much load the thread can withstand when knotted before breaking.